 Number of UK ties

 The number of days you spend in the UK in a tax year is relevant to the number of UK ties needed for you to be UK resident.

-This is best illustrated with a table or two:
+This is best illustrated with a table:

 Table 1: UK ties needed if you were UK resident for one or more of the three tax years before the tax year under consideration:

 |Days spent in the UK in the tax year under consideration||UK ties needed|

 |Over 120||At least 1|